E J Barker Fellowship

 The Fellowship may be used for a structured program to support and enhance the professional knowledge, skills and abilities of University staff.
 Examples of appropriate activities include: inter-institutional visit(s) to other Universities (especially dual-sector institutions), TAFE Institutes and/or professional association(s); advanced leadership and/or discipline specific short courses; study tours and/or industry placements.
 The Fellowship is not available to fund research, research training or formal award courses.

-Applicants for the Fellowship must be able to demonstrate how the proposed program supports the University's Charter, particularly the University's values and current priorities.
+Applicants for the Fellowship must be able to demonstrate how the proposed program supports the University's Strategic Plan, particularly University values and current priorities.
 The program must be of relevance to the applicant's current position and/or career development.

 Applications require the endorsement of the relevant Executive Dean/Director.
 Deans will use the Performance Review and Development Program (PRDP) to help identify, support and encourage Fellowship nominations.
 The successful applicant will be required to confirm the ways in which they will seek to transfer and share their Fellowship experiences with work colleagues and the broader University community.